Baricodes/Cloud-CI-CD-Pipeline/README.md

 The goal of this project was to keep the architecture simple and focused on demonstrating the CI/CD workflow rather than building out a full highly available network platform.
 Because of that, I intentionally did **not** implement a full multi-AZ highly available application architecture for this version of the project.

+For its scope, the project is **complete**: Terraform defines the full stack in this repository—from VPC, subnets, routing, and security groups through ECR, ECS, the ALB, CodePipeline, CodeBuild, the S3 artifact bucket for the pipeline, and the IAM needed for the pipeline and runtime.

 ---

 ## Project Overview